Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole: Power and efficiency via magnetic reconnection

 In Fig.\ref{Fig5}-\ref{Fig6}, we plot the variation of the efficiency of the energy extraction via magnetic reconnection with the dominant X-point location $r$ and the deformation parameter $\eta$ from a Konoplya-Zhidenko rotating non-Kerr black hole.
 From Fig.\ref{Fig5}(a)-(c), we observe that the efficiency of energy extraction initially increases and then decreases with the dominant X-point location $r$, resulting in a peak in the middle of the curve.
 When the deformation parameter $\eta \leq 0$, this peak increases with $a$.
 However, when $\eta > 0$, the rotation parameter $a$ can extend beyond the region where $a > M$, and the peak initially rises then decreases with $a$ .
 In Fig.\ref{Fig5}(d), when $0<\eta\leq \frac{8}{27}$ and $a$ is slightly greater than $a_c$, the curve exhibits a distinctive phenomenon of discontinuous intervals, with the endpoints of these intervals showing a sharp increase in efficiency towards infinity.
 This occurs because $\epsilon_{+}^{\infty} + \epsilon_{-}^{\infty}$ and the efficiency becomes negative within the discontinuous interval, while at the discontinuous endpoints, $\epsilon_{+}^{\infty} + \epsilon_{-}^{\infty}$ tends towards zero and the efficiency approaching an almost unlimited value.
 In Fig.\ref{Fig6}(a)-(c), the curve drawn from purple to red corresponds to $r=1.1,1.2,1.3,1.4,1.5$.
 At the fixed dominant X-point location $r>M$, the efficiency decreases with the deformation parameter $\eta$ in the cases of $a=0.9$ and $a=1.0$, but it first increases and then decreases with the deformation parameter in the cases of $a=1.05$ and $a=1.2$.
 In Fig.\ref{Fig6}(d), when the rotation parameter $M<a\leq\frac{2\sqrt{3}}{3}M$ and the dominant X-point location $r$ is slightly greater than $r_c$, the efficiency increases first and then decreases with the deformation parameter, and its peak can reach so high that it is almost unlimited as shown in Fig.\ref{Fig5}(d).
 The energy extraction efficiency under magnetic reconnection in Kerr black hole can only approach $3/2$\cite{CA}, indicating that the existence of deformation parameter $\eta$ in the Konoplya-Zhidenko rotating non-Kerr black hole greatly raises the upper limit of energy extraction efficiency under magnetic reconnection.
-The Penrose process in the Konoplya-Zhidenko rotating non-Kerr black hole also yielded similar results, with the maximum efficiency approaching an almost unlimited value as the positive deformation parameter approaches zero and the incident particle splits near the horizon\cite{KZ4}.
-Since the maximum efficiency of energy extraction via magnetic reconnection requires the dominant X-point location to be close to $r_c$ rather than the extremely small event horizon radius, achieving maximum efficiency through the magnetic reconnection process can be easier than the Penrose process.
+The Penrose process in the Konoplya-Zhidenko rotating non-Kerr black hole and the MPP in the parameterized Konoplya-Rezzolla-Zhidenko black hole also yielded similar results, with the maximum efficiency reaching a remarkably high value only if the splitting process occurs very close to the black hole's event horizon\cite{KZ4,Mpp3}.
+Since the maximum efficiency of energy extraction via magnetic reconnection requires the dominant X-point location to be close to $r_c$ rather than the extreme condition of event horizon radius.
+Thus, achieving maximum efficiency through the magnetic reconnection process can be easier than the MPP and the Penrose process in a rotating non-Kerr black hole.